Haichen-Liu/PlantNet-2024/README.md

 # PlantNet-Deep-Plant-Species-Recognition

-Hello, if you 're interested in using this code for plant identification, take a look at the steps to use this code.
+Hello, if you 're interested in using this code for plant recognition, take a look at the steps to use this code.

 First of all, create a new folder ( total folder ), the project files are downloaded to this folder;